premcharan11/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     ![](../Images/module4/lab13/publish-label.png)

-1. Select **sensitivity labels to publish** and select **IT-Department-Demo**.
+1. Select **Choose sensitivity labels to publish**.
 A window opens that provides information about the policy.
-This policy serves to publish the Confidential-Finance Policy labels and protects data that contains financial data for Contoso.
-Also note how this policy is published to all.
-Select **Next** on the bottom of the page.
-And click on **Next**.
+This policy serves to publish the IT-Department-Demo.
+Select **IT-Department-Demo** from label and select **Add** on the bottom of the page.
+And then click on **Next**.

     ![](../Images/module4/lab13/14.png)